The role of a user acquisition (UA) manager has drastically evolved over the years with increasingly challenging tasks.

 Even if the predictive model only applies each app’s siloed data to generate local predictions, the model’s training and optimization must rely on data from hundreds if not thousands of apps to achieve maximum accuracy.

 Very few companies are privileged enough to enjoy a birds-eye-view of user acquisition properties, including monetization and cost channels, as well as access to all app campaigns across all advertising sources and channels.

 For example, if a certain advertiser is working with five different ad networks, each network may have access to significant amounts of data, but won’t have exclusive access to all UA campaigns.
 Their data is thus limited to their own campaigns and media.
 These media sources, by nature, cannot be unbiased.

 Why is this the necessary next step?

 Attribution measurement is going through some major changes.

 As we head into a new, privacy-centric reality we must adopt a new measurement standard – one that requires shorter measurement time frames and applies anonymous user potential scores for decision making.

 Predictive marketing does just that!

-Leveraging its unique position and massive attribution database, perfectly positions AppsFlyer to achieve reliable and accurate insights.
-Utilizing a broad ecosystem view, unprecedented human and computing resources, and an unbiased industry position to provide accurate predictive insights in minimal time.
+Leveraging its unique position and massive attribution database perfectly positions AppsFlyer to achieve reliable and accurate insights.
+We utilize a broad ecosystem view, extensive human and computing resources, and an unbiased industry position to provide accurate predictive insights in minimal time.